siznax/tanuki/README.md

 $ sqlite3 tanuki.db < schema.sql
 ```

-(optional) Put database in cloud to share on all your devices:
+This is optiona, but you can put your database in the "cloud" ;) to share on all your computers and to have a durable backup.
+Keep in mind, there is nothing in tanuki protecting your database.

 ```shell
 $ mv tanuki.db ~/Dropbox/tanuki.db
 $ ln -s ~/Dropbox/tanuki.db .
 ```

-Create a flask app script outside of tanuki module (e.g. ~/sw/tanuki.py):
+Create a flask app script outside of tanuki module (e.g. <tt>~/sw/tanuki.py</tt>):

 ```python
 from tanuki import app